Cahmoraes/utils/readme.md

 ## deepFreeze(structure)

-Used to freeze recursively Arrays, Objects, Maps and Sets structures.
+It is used to recursively freeze arrays, objects, maps, and structures sets.
-This function not creates a clone of structure passed by parameter.
+This function does not create a clone of the structure passed by parameter.

-This function use Object.freeze recursively in the structure param.
+This function use Object.freezes recursively in the structure param.
-To creates a deep clone with immutability, use:
+To create a deep clone with immutability, use:

 <pre>npm i @cahmoraes93/simple-immuter@latest</pre>

 <ul>
   <li>
     <b>structure</b>:
-    Array, Map, Set or Object Structure to realize deep freeze.
+    Array, Map, Set, or Object Structure to realize Deep Freeze.
   </li>
 </ul>